- Brand name

 - if you have previously had any allergic reaction to human papillomavirus vaccines, or any ingredient contained in CERVARIX.
 The active substances and other ingredients in CERVARIX are listed at the end of the leaflet.
 Signs of an allergic reaction may include itchy skin rash, shortness of breath and swelling of the face or tongue.

-- if you are already pregnant or trying to become pregnant.
+- If you are already pregnant.
 If you become pregnant after commencing the course of vaccination then further doses should be postponed until after completion of the pregnancy.
 Women trying to become pregnant should postpone vaccination until completion of pregnancy.

 - if you have a severe infection with a high temperature.
 It might be necessary to postpone the vaccination until recovery.
 A minor infection such as a cold should not be a problem, but talk to your doctor first.